guidugaich/guidugaich/README.md

 # Hi there 👋

 My name is Guilherme, I am from São Paulo, Brazil and I'm a junior web developer looking to learn and build cool stuff.
-I have a background in economics and finance and studying for a career transition to software development.
+I have a background in economics and finance and currently studying for a career transition to software development.
 I'm currently open to work opportunities!

 Get in touch with me: